Ithrandil/coffeeshareBE/README.md

 - NestJs Interceptor using class-transformer transforming a UserEntity (DB) to a UserDto (at this time only password is removed)
 - Use of Swagger for the API
 - Already builted requests example via the postman collection shared on this repo
+- Security with JWT
+- Unit test with Jest (first implementation, not full coverage)

+WIP:

+- Implementation of "friend entity" : definition of the entity and it's relation with the user one.
+It's implementation with it's own module, controller, service,...

 Features previsions:

-- Security with JWT
-- Unit test with Jest
+- CI/CD with docker, Jenkins, ...
 - Good code practices, commented code,...
-- Use of environment variables and a dedicated service
+- Use of environment variables, config files and a dedicated service
 - Using the full possibilities that are implemented in NestJS : custom decorators, pipes (for DTO to Entities for example), interceptors, guards(for security and administration),...

 Long term features: